curityio/kafka-zero-trust/README.md

 ```

 The Orders API makes a token exchange request with the original access token.\
-The Orders API upscopes the token to perform a Payment operation.\
+The Orders API upscopes the token to get a `trigger_invoicing` access token, with limited invoicing privileges.\
 The authorization server requires the Orders API to send extra identifiers to lock down the token.

 ```text